Confidence regions for entries of a large precision matrix: Abstract

-Precision matrices play important roles in many practical applications.
-Motivated by temporally dependent multivariate data in modern social and scientific studies, we consider the statistical inference of precision matrices for high-dimensional time dependent observations.
-Specifically, we propose a data-driven procedure to construct a class of simultaneous confidence regions for the precision coefficients within an index set of interest.
-The confidence regions can be applied to test for specific structures of a precision matrix and to recover its nonzero components.
-We first construct an estimator of the underlying precision matrix via penalized node-wise regressions, and then develope the Gaussian approximation results on the maximal difference between the estimated and true precision matrices.
+We consider the statistical inference for high-dimensional precision matrices.
+Specifically, we propose a data-driven procedure for constructing a class of simultaneous confidence regions for a subset of the entries of a large precision matrix.
+The confidence regions can be applied to test for specific structures of a precision matrix, and to recover its nonzero components.
+We first construct an estimator for the precision matrix via penalized node-wise regression.
+We then develop the Gaussian approximation to approximate the distribution of the maximum difference between the estimated and the true precision coefficients.
 A computationally feasible parametric bootstrap algorithm is developed to implement the proposed procedure.
-Theoretical results indicate that the proposed procedure works well without the second order cross-time stationary assumption on the data and sparse structure conditions on the long-run covariance of the estimates.
-Simulation studies and a real example on S\&P 500 stock return data confirm the performance of the proposed approach.
+The theoretical justification is established under the setting which allows temporal dependence among observations.
+Therefore the proposed procedure is applicable to both independent and identically distributed data and time series data.
+Numerical results with both simulated and real data confirm the good performance of the proposed method.

 {\sl JEL classification}: C12, C13, C15.

 {\sl Keywords}: Bias correction; Dependent data; High dimensionality; Kernel estimation; Parametric bootstrap; Precision matrix.